jarlandi/sna/laboratory/README.md

 Each session describes the activities the students must perform during the practice session.

 :bulb: **Read the practice descriptions before the session,** as they can be sometimes long.
-You can begin a practice job before their corresponding session.
-This can be helpful because you may have prepared your questions for the professor prior to the session.
+You can begin a practice job before their corresponding session either.
+This can be helpful because you may have prepared your questions addressed to the professor prior to the session.

 ## Delivery requirements

 The contents to be included in the document for delivering are specified in the handout last section.
 Deliveries must be submitted trough *Dropbox* (or *Espai compartit*) section of Poliformat site.
-Due dates are published in the schedule document of the course.
+Due dates are published in the course schedule  (Poliformat - Resources).
 No stuff must be delivered during or at the end of the lab session.

 Delivered files must be named `session-X.EXTENSION` (where `X` must be the session number, and `EXTENSION` can be `pdf`, `ypynb` (jupyter file), or `md` (markup file), depending on the session requirements.
-Not following this pattern or delivery deadlines will incur in a significant decrease of the grade.
+Not following this pattern, or delivery deadlines, will incur in a significant decrease of the grade.

 ## Tutorials/references